Cité Scolaire Internationale de Lyon

-International students are also able to prepare for the OIB, and take classes in literature, history and geography in their second language.
+International students are also able to prepare for the BFI, and take classes in literature, history and geography (or maths)in their second language.

 The school constantly rates top in the region, i.e. in 2005, 97% of the graduating students received their baccalaureate, whereas the "2004-2005 success rate for the baccalauréat in mainland France was 79.7%" (see baccalauréat article).

 The building is located on the Rhône riverside, and is a novelty in terms of architecture.
 After 15 years of hardship with the famous skyroof, a brand new one has been set in as of September 2007.

 Programmes

 The school includes the Section Japonaise (リヨン・ジェルラン補習授業校 Riyon Jeruran Hoshū Jugyō Kō "Lyon Gerland Japanese Supplementary School"), which the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) counts as a part-time Japanese supplementary school.